poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 ### Localization
 Changes the language of the UI.
 If a shader supports localization its language will be changed too.

-To languages are loaded from `thry_editor_locale.csv`.
+The languages are loaded from `thry_editor_locale.csv`.
 If you would like to contribute you can edit the file and create a pull request on [github](https://github.com/Thryrallo/ThryEditor).

 ![localization](/img/thryeditor/localization.png)